 Take a few minutes to think about any data collection or storage packages that could help your research.
-Are there any IT methods which could greatly support your work?
+Are there any IT methods that could greatly support your work?
 What about analytical tools for working with large amounts of data?
 Could you build your own website?
 Perhaps you need something bespoke and experimental for your project that you could help to design.
 A new bibliographical tool could be invaluable to help you write up your research.
 Developing new IT skills could help you to present your work in a more innovative, convincing and refreshing way.
 IT never stands still.

 The pace of technological change is unlikely to slow down any time soon.
 If you would like to work as an academic researcher, you will need to keep on developing your skills.

 Take a close look at the above five skills you need to become a researcher and select one area which you would like to build on in the next few weeks.
 Best of luck!